Régional

-Régional was a subsidiary airline wholly owned by Air France which connected hubs at Paris, Lyon to 49 airports in Europe.
+Régional Compagnie Aérienne Européenne (often shortened to Régional) was a subsidiary airline wholly owned by Air France which connected hubs at Paris and Lyon to 49 airports in Europe.
 The airline operated in Air France livery, retaining its name in small titles and logo on the front fuselage and engines.
 It became the first European operator of the Embraer E190 aircraft in November 2006.
 It was headquartered in Bouguenais at the Nantes Atlantique Airport.

 The airline, along with Brit Air and Airlinair, was fully merged in HOP! since 2017 after a year of negotiation process.

 History

 On 30 March 2001, Flandre Air, Proteus Airlines, and Regional Airlines merged into Régional.

 Régional as of 2006 was upgrading and consolidating its fleet, considering to ally with a turboprop partner as it increasingly turned its focus to its jet operations.
 The two remaining Saab 2000s were phased out in 2006 and the last of its nine Embraer EMB-120s followed in 2008, marking the exit of all of Régional's turboprop aircraft.

 From 31 March 2013, Régional services were operated under the HOP! brand.
 Régional ceased all flight operations in March 2017 after its merger in HOP!.